-Parietex hernia mesh is known to cause adherence, which occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
+Parietex hernia mesh is known to cause adhesion, which occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
 This can occur within a few weeks of your surgery, or it can occur over a much longer period of time.

-Adherence typically occurs after the absorbable coating on the Parietex hernia has worn off, leading to serious consequences such as bowel obstruction and severe pain.
+Adhesion typically occurs after the absorbable coating on the Parietex hernia has worn off, leading to serious consequences such as bowel obstruction and severe pain.
 4

 A seroma is a collection of fluid, called serum, that builds up under the surface of the skin.
 They can develop where surgical incisions were made in the body or where bodily tissue was removed.
 These commonly occur after a significant surgical procedure such as a hernia repair and can be the result of defective hernia mesh.